jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 mv

 : This command is used to rename or move a file in-place, though the actions are technically the same.
-By renaming a file you are essentially moving its contents to a new file in-place. __Usage examples:__
+By renaming a file you are essentially moving its contents to a new file in-place.

 ```bash
 mv ./secret-passwords.txt ./new-secret-passwords.txt